DjOyhom/net-dev-challenge/readme.md

 For run the application you have to use this command docker-compose up.
+If when you run this command you recived an error, you can run app.bat for windows enviroments or app.sh for linux/mac enviroments.
 Make a POST http request to http://localhost:5000/insertdata to generate random data.

 For list all product, you must to make a GET http request to http://localhost:5000/list.